kdvolder/chatter/README.md

 1) create a rabbit-mq service on your space and call if `my-rabbit`.
 The `manifest.yml` included with each app refers to this service if it needs access to rabbitmq.

-2) Search and replace the name `eureka-kdv` which I have chosen as the hostname for the eureka server.
-You will have choose something else.
+2) create a 'service registry' service on your space and calli it `eureka-pws`.
+The `manifest.yml` included with each app refers to this service if it relies on a Eureka service.

-Once you have done that, drag/drop all the apps on a CF instance and it should all start up correctly.
+Once you have done that, drag/drop all the apps **except the eureka-server** on a CF instance and it should all start up correctly.

+Note: The reason you don't need to deploy the `eureka-server` app we use when running on localhost is that on PWS we are instead using `eureka-pws` service instance bound in the `manifest.yml` of any app that requires it.